 - IMPORTANT: We can only provide this service to our hotel guests.

 - In a normal car there’s room for max 4 pax (or 3 pax with luggage).
 If you travel with more people (and/or extra luggage) we can arrange for bigger transport – a minivan or bus – provided by a local company.

-- Furthermore, as the journey is long & you won’t pass a real place to eat/drink something -we can prepare a take-away box lunch ($6.00 each) for you at our Hotel.
+- Furthermore, as the journey is long & you won’t pass a real place to eat/drink something -we can prepare a take-away lunch box ($6.00 each) for you at Our Hotel.